Issa Suwaid

-Issa Mohammed Suwaid (عيسى محمد سويد, born October 1949, died December 4, 2016) was a Bahraini educator and sports administrator.
+Issa Mohammed Suwaid (عيسى محمد سويد; October 1949 – 4 December 2016) was a Bahraini educator and sports administrator.

 Early life and education

 Born in October 1949, Suwaid obtained a diploma from the Bahrain Teachers’ College in 1969 and one in School Administration in 1999.
 He took many other courses, including one on the administration of adult education institutions in 1983 and multiple courses on administration and curricular development from the Arab League Educational, Cultural and Scientific Organization.

 Educational career

 Suwaid started his teaching career at the Al-Khamis Primary Boys School and his first administrative post was at the Bilad Al Qadeem Preparatory Boys School.
 An assistant director of Othman Ibn Affan Preparatory Boys School, he rose at last to Director of the Al Khaleel Bin Ahmed Intermediate Boys School, the post he held at his 2005 retirement.

 Athletic career

 Suwaid played handball, basketball, and volleyball at Al Ittihad Club.
 After retiring from playing, he took several referee courses and embarked on a career as such from 1977 to 1998.
 He chaired the Bahrain Handball Federation (BHF) Referees’ Committee from 1992 to 2004, implementing the latest rules and mentoring a generation of new referees in tandem with retired referee Radhi Habib.
 He served on the board of directors of the Arab Handball Federation from 2000 to 2005 and as Executive Director of the BHF from 2005 to 2011.
 He participated as such in many global and regional handball tournaments.